 Festival of Trees

-Additional adults paid in advance are $9.00 each or regular admission at the door
+Additional adults: $9 in advance or regular Garden admission at the door

-The girls will enjoy creating holiday cards, wrapping paper, and tree ornaments; a nature walk; a music activity and a bit of caroling; tree decorating; a group photo; Swap; holiday baking; a community service project; and a drive through the Galaxy of Lights (optional)!
+Girl Scouts of all levels (Daisy-Ambassador) will enjoy creating holiday cards and tree ornaments, a nature walk, a bit of caroling, tree decorating, group photo opportunities, swaps, holiday snacks, a community service project, and a drive through the Galaxy of Lights (optional).

-Girl Scouts will receive the present, star and Festival of Trees patches included in the activity price.
+Girl Scouts will be able to earn and receive the present, star, and Festival of Trees patches included in the activity price.
 Optional tickets for the Galaxy of Lights Driving Night can be purchased separately.

-Cars begin lining up for the Galaxy of Lights, on the USSRC road, around 5:00 p.m. which gives you time to get a quick bite to eat after Festival of Trees ends, before driving through the Galaxy of Lights.
-Please drive out of the Garden and west on Bob Wallace Avenue to Tranquility Drive to enter the GOL!
+Cars begin lining up for the Galaxy of Lights, on the USSRC road, around 5:00 p.m. which gives you plenty of time to get a bite to eat after Festival of Trees ends, before driving through the Galaxy of Lights.
+Please drive out of the Garden and west on Bob Wallace Avenue to Tranquility Drive to enter.
+Please remember a separate ticket needs to be purchased for the lights.
+It is a separate fundraiser for the Garden and is not included in the Festival of Trees event.

 Additional Girl Scout Programs